nono6493/overlays/README.md

 	* Galaxian (Midway) - Based on original arcade bezel, side-art and cocktail instructions card (thx to UDB23).
 	* Galaxian (Namco) - Based on original arcade bezel and side art.
 	* Gauntlet (Atari) - Original including some elements from cabinet bezel.
+	* Gauntlet II (Atari) - Original including some elements from cabinet bezel.
 	* Ghosts'n Goblins (Capcom) - Based on the original cabinet bezel.
 	* Ghouls'n Ghosts (Capcom) - Based on the original cabinet bezel.
 	* Golden Axe (Sega) - Based on the original cabinet bezel.